Hero Mobile

 FAQs

-In order to develop a more holistic and rounded definition of economic success, the strategy will consider wider issues surrounding social and health inequalities, reaching legal net zero and new housing commitments and safeguarding our natural habitats.
-It must also take into account global mega-trends such as AI and digitisation, ageing populations and geo-political risk and uncertainties.
-In so doing, the strategy will focus on three main pillars: innovation, inclusion and sustainability.
+In order to develop a more holistic and rounded definition of economic success, the strategy considered wider issues surrounding social and health inequalities, reaching legal net zero and new housing commitments and safeguarding our natural habitats.
+It also took into account global mega-trends such as AI and digitisation, ageing populations and geo-political risk and uncertainties.
+In so doing, the strategy focused on three main pillars: digital innovation, inclusion and sustainability.
+These priorities were then road-tested with stakeholders during the engagement phase.

-This is an important part of the development and delivery of the emerging strategy.
+This was an important part of the development and delivery of the emerging strategy.
 Local skills initiatives bring together employers, education, and training providers and other local stakeholders to set out the key priorities and changes needed.
-This will ensure post-16 technical education and training prepares employees better for work.
+WE have drawn on this to ensure post-16 technical education and training prepares employees better for work.
 In addition Hertfordshire Careers Hub enables greater collaboration between clusters of schools by linking Careers Leaders, Enterprise Advisers and our Cornerstone Employer Group (a network of local businesses).
+We have engaged directly with schools to ensure pupils aged 16 + have had the opportunity to have their say on local economic issues via surveys and classroom toolkits.
+It was critical to ensure that the views of young people were captured during the engagement phase.

 • Businesses • Government bodies and Local Authorities • MPs • Strategic/Place Partnerships: • Education and Employer Groups • Major Transport Providers • Environmental Groups: • Investors and Developers • Health, Police and other agencies • Voluntary and Community Groups • Residents • Professional/Civic Bodies • Media

-Over the summer and autumn 2024 we will be seeking the views from lots of organisations and individuals to help us to develop the strategy.
-This will take the form of place-based discussions at district and county level, business roundtables and public surveys.
-An Economic Strategy partner toolkit will also be developed to help ensure that the conversations are structured and meaningful with a clear plan for how this engagement will be used.
-This activity will build on the rich data that has been amassed over the past 10 years to help to develop a greater understanding of the strengths and challenges of the local economy and develop a roadmap for the future.
+From July to December 2024 we sought the views from lots of organisations and individuals to help us to develop the strategy.
+This took the form of place-based discussions at district and county level, business roundtables and public surveys.
+An Economic Strategy partner toolkit was developed to help ensure that the conversations were structured and meaningful with a clear plan for how this engagement would be used.
+This activity built on the rich data that has been amassed over the past 10 years to help to develop a greater understanding of the strengths and challenges of the local economy and develop a roadmap for the future.
+This evidence base is on the Engagement section.